danielkellyio/component-library-ai/content/components/TagsInput.md

 ### Custom Placeholder

-Customize the input field's placeholder text using the `placeholder` prop.
+Customize the input field\'s placeholder text using the `placeholder` prop.

 ```vue
 <template>